Forgot password

 Recommended Videos

-Scrutiny was unavoidable, doubly so when you consider that the book deals with domestic violence.
+That much popularity meant scrutiny was unavoidable, and when you consider that the book deals with domestic violence, that scrutiny is multiplied by a significant factor.
 Everybody talking about your book is great for sales (to say nothing of the importance of domestic violence discussions), but those yet to read Hoover’s novel (guilty as charged) might be put off from doing so due to this controversy.
 They may, in turn, carry similar feelings for the film adaptation.

 It Ends With Us